Farming Rural tenancies

 2.5.
 Transfer of the lease to a spouse or descendants

-3. Options for ending the tenancy
+3. Possibilities for terminating the lease

 3.2.
 Change of use of the land